PyLadiesGermany/pycon-us-2024-workshop/README.md

     prometheus_url="http://pushgateway:9091",
 )
 ```
+#### Challenge 5 Measure carbon emissions for our application

+Add the `track_emissions` decorator to the `fetch_carbon_intensity()` function in the `main.py` file.
+Run the application and check the logs to see the metrics being tracked.
+You can also check the `emissions.csv` file to see the metrics being tracked.
+Finally, add the metrics to Prometheus and Grafana and create a dashboard to visualise them.

+#### Challenge 6 Adding our carbon metrics to our Grafana Dashboard

 We will need to run the app via `docker-compose up --build` this will also run our instance of Prometheus, Grafana and in addition a Prometheus Gateway.